Skip to main content

 Where to find these settings

 Click any field in the canvas to open its settings panel.
-The Label and Description fields are at the top of every field’s settings.
+The Title and Description fields are inside the Label & description section.
+This section is open by default when you select a field.

 Common questions